It's Not Your Fault! (if they're not sleeping through just yet)

 I have a joke I share with a colleague of mine that I don’t just sleep train babies I sleep train parents too!

 I train them to realise that if they little one isn’t sleeping through the night consistently…It isn’t their fault.
 It’s not that anything is wrong.
 It’s not that anything they do to help them sleep is wrong, their baby isn’t ill or has some secret syndrome that prevents them from needing as much sleep as their friends babies.
 It’s not because their little ones enjoy being awake and screaming at 3am (in fact they probably want to sleep as much as their parents do).
 It’s not because you rock them to sleep on occasion or because you missed they’re quiet window yesterday afternoon, or even because you’re inconsistent with your routine on the odd occasion.
-It’s just that sleeping independently all night every night isn’t Its not your faultsomething they have mastered yet…
+It’s just that sleeping independently all night every night isn’t something they have mastered yet…

 More than ever I feel that parents need support and knowledge in this area if for no other reason than to stop blaming themselves if their little ones aren’t great sleepers.